blaws/STARS/README.txt

 Benjamin Laws

-A simple avoidance and collection game using C and a simple graphics library.
+A simple avoidance and collection game with external highscores using C and a simple graphics library.

 Written on RedHat Linux.